How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 In order to change your body in a way that will last, you need a consistent caloric deficit that doesn’t starve your system.
 You have to go slowly, methodically, and commit yourself to the small, permanent lifestyle changes you are making.
 You must train your body (and your mind) to use food as fuel, and then it will burn fat like a machine.
 You’ve got to determine a manageable, consistent deficit that you can stick to easily for weeks or months.

-If you eat fewer calories than your BMR or burn calories to put your total below your BMR, your body goes into starvation mode.
-Even if you are “losing weight,” your body is trying to do everything it can to hold onto that weight for later, and at a certain point, your body will win.
+If you eat fewer calories than your BMR, or burn calories to put your total below your BMR, your body goes into starvation mode.
+Even if you are “losing weight,” your body is trying to do everything it can to hold onto that weight for later, and at a certain point your body will win.
 As soon as you start eating again, you will gain the weight back.
 Fight the temptation to crash diet in an effort to game the system and get quick results.
 If you maintain a small, consistent caloric deficit YOU WILL BURN THAT FAT OFF YOUR BODY.
 And it’s much easier than running on a treadmill for two hours.

-I Used to Wear a T shirt in the Pool
+I used to wear a t-shirt in the pool.

 It’s worth the wait.